 Ollie:

-Ollie uses human-grade, USDA-certified meats and produce in every single recipe.
-Their meals are gently cooked in small batches and contain no fillers, by-products, or artificial preservatives.
-Everything is cooked in USDA-regulated kitchens.
+Ollie takes a very similar approach, using human-grade, USDA-certified meats and produce in all of their recipes.
+Their meals are also gently cooked in small batches and made without fillers, by-products, or artificial preservatives, all in USDA-regulated kitchens.

 ✅ Winner: I would call this one a tie.
 Both use top-tier ingredients that you can easily see.
 Farmer’s Dog comes out ahead if you need something without grains, though.